abetkin/blacksquare/README.md

 global scenario
 -----------------

-The framework presumes the existence of some global execution scenario, be it a script, a test, or a server responding on user request.
-It does not run code itself, instead, it (temporary) patches external code's functions so that it's code would be run.
-This "external" scenario is not required to know anything about the framework.
+The framework is lazy: it does not run code itself, instead, it (temporary) patches external code's functions so that it's code would be run.
+This "external scenario" can be it a script, a test, or a server responding on user request.
+It is not required to know anything about the framework.

 groutine
 ----------